gnosischain/documentation/docs/node/Node Tools/swarm/a-quickstart-swarm.md

   "lastSyncedBlock": 36172390
 }
 ```
 We can see that our node has not yet finished syncing chunks since the `pullsyncRate` is around 497 chunks per second.
 Once the node is fully synced, this value will go to zero.
+However, we do not need to wait until our node is fully synced in order to stake our node, so we can now move immediately to the next step.

-## Staking
+### Stake node

 Now we're ready to begin staking, we will slightly modify our startup command so that it now runs in the background instead of taking control of our terminal: